DarthMike/darthmike.github.io/source/_posts/2015-12-04-swift-on-raspberry-pi.markdown

 #TODO: Notes:

+- PKG built for intel x86_64 archs, need ARM

 - Compile Swift on OSX first => Just to make sure understanding process
 - Get familiar with build script (ease of use, recommended way of building swift)

 - Raspbian
 - ninja => make
+- cmake udpate: Build from sources (apt-get version is 2.8.9 time of writing)
+-
 - requirements:
 	- not available: ninja
 	- not available: